 I have written about my experience with PTSD if you would like to read it via my blog.
 It never leaves you but you find a way to deal with it.
 Once you manage to do that life becomes a little easier.

 I have my good days and bad days.
 But with the help of my husband and counsellor I feel I can get it off my mind and talk about it.
-It’s charities like the Pandas foundation and the Birth trauma association that make a difference.
+It’s charities like the Birth trauma association that make a difference.
 PND and ME is ran by Rosey over on twitter, she is a fantastic empathetic person who helps support parents suffering too.
 If you feel cannot reach out to your GP or HV then these charities are a great place to start. x

-Some fantastic organisations willing to help and make sure you are sign-posted in the right direction are.
+A fantastic organisation willing to help and make sure you are sign-posted in the right direction are.

 The Birth trauma association

 Please do not suffer alone.
 Find someone who will listen to you.
 Dont stop until you do. x